Château de Vincennes: 18th – early 19th century – Manufactory, prison, fortress

-Following the French Revolution, the chateau was denounced as a symbol of oppression, but then was used again by Napoleon I to hold prisoners transferred from the Temple Prison in Paris, Napoleon demolished the Temple prison to prevent it from becoming a royalist shrine to Marie Antoinette, who had been held there.
+Following the French Revolution, the château was denounced as a symbol of oppression, but then was used again by Napoleon I to hold prisoners transferred from the Temple Prison in Paris, Napoleon demolished the Temple prison to prevent it from becoming a royalist shrine to Marie Antoinette, who had been held there.
 Two historical items from the Temple Prison are displayed at Vincennes; an armoured prison cell door, and a stove of ceramic tiles which had originally been in the cell of Marie Antoinette.

-During the reign of Napoleon, the chateau and its buildings underwent considerable reconstruction to serve as a military arsenal.
+During the reign of Napoleon, the château and its buildings underwent considerable reconstruction to serve as a military arsenal.
 A new wooden floor divided the Sainte-Chapelle into upper and lower levels, and it was turned into a storehouse for munitions.
 The Pavilion of the King and the Pavilion of the Queen became barracks for the garrison.
 Most of the towers of the surrounding wall, which were in a poor state of repair, were demolished, with the exception of the Tower of the Village, which still has its original height, and the Tower of the Woods, which had collapsed earlier.
-The moat of the chateau was also the site of a famous execution, that of Duc d'Enghien, which took place on 21 March 1804.
+The moat of the château was also the site of a famous execution, that of Duc d'Enghien, which took place on 21 March 1804.
 He was accused of trying the reinstate the royal government.
 A willow tree in the moat was planted to mark the place he was executed, and is still there today.

-In 1814, after Napoleon's defeat in Russia, as the allied armies of the Sixth Coalition approached Paris, the chateau was commanded by General Pierre Yrieix Daumesnil.
+In 1814, after Napoleon's defeat in Russia, as the allied armies of the Sixth Coalition approached Paris, the château was commanded by General Pierre Daumesnil.
 Daumesnil had a wooden leg, replacing a limb he lost at the Battle of Wagram (5–6 July 1809).
 When the allies demanded his surrender, Daumenil responded, "I shall surrender Vincennes when I get my leg back".
-He finally agreed to give up the fortress only when ordered to do by the newly restored King, Louis XVIII.
+He finally agreed to give up the fortress only when ordered to do by the newly restored king, Louis XVIII.